DorkCubed/astro_website/README.md

 Your very own version of the website should now be accessible at `http://localhost:5173/`!

-- build the website with
+- Build the website with

 ```
 npm run build
 ```

-- you now have the build ready at `./dist`
+- You now have the build ready at `./dist`
-- preview it with
+- Preview it with

 ```
 npm run preview